 37.3 3) The service of automatic communication devices installed in an aircraft station or aircraft earth station shall be controlled by an operator holding a certificate issued or recognized by the government to which the station is subject.
 Provided the devices are so controlled, they may be used by other persons.

-37.4 4) Nevertheless, in the service of aircraft stations and aircraft earth stations operating radiotelephony solely on frequencies above 30 MHz, each government shall decide for itself whether a certificate is necessary and, if so, shall define the conditions for obtaining it.

-37.5 5) The provisions of No. 37.4 shall not, however, apply to any aircraft station or aircraft earth station working on frequencies assigned for international use.[Rationale: These provisions are redundant given that Annex 1 to the Convention on Civil Aviation specifies the needs for certificates]
+[Rationale: These provisions are redundant given that Annex 1 to the Convention on Civil Aviation specifies the needs for certificates]

 37.6 § 2 1) In the case of complete unavailability of the operator in the course of a flight, and solely as a temporary measure, the person responsible for the station may authorize an operator holding a certificate issued by the government of another Member State to perform the radiocommunication service.

 37.7 2) When it is necessary to employ a person without a certificate or an operator not holding an adequate certificate as a temporary operator, his performance as such must be limited solely to signals of distress, urgency and safety, messages relating thereto, messages relating directly to the safety of life and essential messages relating to the navigation and safe movement of the aircraft.